NorthCountrySuites/NorthCountrySuites.github.io/README.md

   </tr>
 </table>

+## GARAGE

-GARAGE: The property has a large garage that can be used to store your motorcycle / snowmobile / kayaks / bikes etc.
+The property has a large garage that can be used to store your motorcycle / snowmobile / kayaks / bikes etc.

 ## Exterior
 A large gas barbeque and outdoor seating is available for guest use on the deck behind the house.
 Large backyard available for use.